webwebweb5/only-html-cv-test/README.md

 # only-html-cv-test
-My first cv with only html.
+My first CV with only html.
+From udemy course -> The Complete 2022 Web Development Bootcamp created by Dr. Angela Yu